kardevroop/CSCI723GraphDB/README.md

  - Fill in the absolute paths to the data parent folder, the query file and the neo4j connection in the config file.
  - Once the above steps are done, open a command prompt and follow the below steps for the grading software.
  - The program will create files in the LabelPropagation/ folder to log the outputs.
- - For running evalutions, specifiy the below parameters in the config file test cases,
+ - For running evalutions, specify the below parameters in the config file test cases,
  	- gt_file: Absolute path to the ground truth communities file
 	- similarity: Which coefficient to use among 'Jaccard', 'Sorensen' and 'Overlap'
 	- penalty: whether to penalize or not (true/false)